-California Criminal Appellate Lawyer Explains the Common Grounds for Criminal Appeals
+Criminal Appeal Lawyer Explains the Common Grounds for Appealing a Conviction

 A criminal conviction in California can change your life completely.
 Upon sentencing, you may be required to serve years in jail or state prison and pay expensive fines that you likely cannot afford.
-However, the fact that you were found guilty in trial court does not mean you have lost all of your rights.
-You still have the right to an attorney, and the right to file an appeal in an attempt to overturn your conviction.
+However, the fact that you were found guilty in trial court does not mean you should give up on your case.
+You should contact an experienced criminal appeal lawyer immediately to discuss your right to appeal your conviction and attempt to get your conviction overturned.

-With the guidance of a criminal appeals attorney at Wallin & Klarich, you may be able to overturn your conviction and get your life back.
-Read below for more information on criminal appeals or simply pick up the phone and call (877) 466-5245 for free, immediate advice from an expert California criminal appeal lawyer.
+With the guidance of our skilled criminal appeal lawyers at Wallin & Klarich, you may be able to have your criminal conviction overturned and get your life back.
+Read below for more information on how criminal appeals work or simply pick up the phone and call (877) 466-5245 for free, immediate advice regarding your case from our expert criminal appeal lawyers.

 Why Hire Wallin & Klarich?

-For over 30 years, the California criminal appellate lawyers at Wallin & Klarich have obtained the reversal of many of our clients’ convictions by appealing their cases.
-Here are just a few testimonials provided by some of our previous clients:
+For over 35 years, our knowledgeable criminal appellate lawyers at Wallin & Klarich have been successfully helping clients obtain the reversal of their convictions by appealing their cases.
+Here are just a few testimonials provided by previous clients who our lawyers helped file an appeal:

 “On behalf of myself and family, I would like to extend my gratitude, appreciation and thanks to Wallin & Klarich and its staff, for the hard work and diligence in obtaining a positive outcome to my appeal.”

 “Prior to retaining the services of Wallin & Klarich, I was convicted of statutory rape, which subjected me to automatic deportation.
 I retained the services of Wallin & Klarich to appeal my conviction in order to avoid deportation.
-The attorneys of Wallin & Klarich moved aggressively to present my case to the District Attorney and Judge.
+The criminal appeal lawyers at Wallin & Klarich moved aggressively to present my case to the District Attorney and judge.
 Wallin & Klarich successfully drafted and argued a Writ of Coram Nobis and Writ of Habeas Corpus, which resulted in dismissal of all charges against me.
-Due to Wallin & Klarich’s superb legal knowledge in my particular case, the District Attorney will not re-file any charges against me.
+Due to Wallin & Klarich’s superb legal knowledge in the area of appeals, the District Attorney will not re-file any charges against me.
 Thus, there is no conviction on my record and INS cannot initiate deportation proceedings against me.
 I am grateful to Wallin & Klarich for their advice and guidance.
 I would recommend them highly to anyone facing a similar situation or any other criminal charge.”

 You can place your trust in us.
 Our knowledgeable criminal appeals lawyers are committed to defending your rights and your freedom.
 Call us today for immediate help on your criminal appeal.